-For the first time in house counsel and corporate decision makers can access “hands-on” direct business-to-business debt liquidation representation by seasoned creditors’ rights law firms throughout North America and beyond, without the large law firm price tag or the need for an intermediary and through one point of contact.
+For the first time, in-house counsel and corporate decision makers can access experienced, direct business-to-business debt liquidation representation by seasoned creditors’ rights law firms throughout North America and beyond, without the large law firm price tag, through one point of contact, without the need for an intermediary.

 Commercial debt, also known as trade debt, is secured or unsecured debt owed by one business to another as a result of the sale or provision of goods or services by the creditor to the debtor.
 Primerus members have a history of successful recovery of delinquent debt on behalf of creditors in almost every industry, from debtors located throughout North America and internationally.